 1st Offense: Students will complete the WYMLA Academic Integrity Reflection and discuss it with their teacher for the affected course.
 Upon completion they will be eligible to do an alternate assignment for credit as determined by their teacher based on the severity of the offense.
 Parent contact will be made and the incident will be documented as a minor referral.

-2nd Offense: Students will create a presentation designed around Academic Integrity, review the presentation with their teacher, and present it to their Connections class.
-Upon completion they will be eligible to do an alternate assignment for credit as determined by their teacher based on the severity of the offense.
+2nd Offense: Students will complete the WYMLA Academic Integrity Reflection and share it in the context of a student-parent-teacher conference (virtual or in person).
+Upon completion of the conference, they will be eligible to do an alternate assignment for credit as determined by their teacher based on the severity of the offense.
 For second offenses, credit will be capped at a maximum of a 59.
 Parent contact will be made and the incident will be documented as a minor referral.

 3rd Offense: Students will receive a major referral.
 The assignment will be scored as 0.